 - Participants also earn credit towards our OED Education Certificate

-- Each OED Certificate workshop is also offered 6 times a year to the general campus
+- Each OED Certificate workshop is also offered at least 3 times a year to the general campus

 - 2-3 hours long (3 hours preferred)

 The university is committed to increasing equity and diversity among its staff, faculty, and students.
 This includes supporting people of color, people who identify as women, people with disabilities, LGBTQIA communities and other identities across campus.
 The presence of implicit bias and microaggressions are important to address in our everyday lives.
 This workshop will expose participants to the concept of implicit bias and how this bias produces microaggressions that can impact classroom, work, and social environments.

 This workshop addresses one of the most significant aspects of equity and diversity work: navigating challenging conversations.
 In each of our on-going developmental paths around equity, diversity, and social justice, we will find ourselves in more situations that call for self-reflection, careful listening, nuanced language, and thoughtful questions.
 This workshop offers an introduction on how to develop skills in the following areas: noticing and naming our own triggers and activation, developing nuance in our understanding of our intentions, and developing empathy and active listening skills when we impact others.

 If “Diversity is Everybody’s Everyday Work,” then what is my role?
 This foundational workshop introduces participants to the core concepts around equity, diversity, and social justice.
 Key topics include: foundational terminology, understanding our own identities, exploring bias and oppression, and how to work to be an ally and advocate in this work.

 - Do not count towards the OED Certificate Program